Codecademy/docs/content/swift/concepts/swift_closures.md

 - The expression, `{name in ...}`, where `in` separates the parameters from the closure body
 - The call, `hello(...)`, executes the closure

 It is important to note the return type is void because nothing of a specific type is being returned in this example.
-This can be written as `()` or `(void)`
+This can be written as `()` or `(void)`.

 ### Type Inference